NCAR/VAPOR/docs/sphinx/usage/flowRenderer.rst

 Both *Streamline* and *Pathline* integration contain the following parameters:

 **Vector field multiplier:** Allows the user to multiply their vector field values by a scalar.
 This is useful in the situation where the data domain and the vector field are in different units.
-For example, if the data domain is in units of km, and the vector field is in units of m/s, the user may multiply their vector field by 1000 so that all units are congruent with eachother.
+For example, if the data domain is in units of km, and the vector field is in units of m/s, the user may multiply their vector field by 1000 so that all units are congruent with each other.

 **Axis Periodicity:** If the X, Y, or Z axes are periodic, flow lines that exit the domain along these axes will be re-inserted on the opposite side of the domain.
 Flow lines will continue advecting from that point.